-The better your score, the better you’ll get treated.
+The better your score, the better companies will treat you.

 How do they get this activity?

-Major companies like Airbnb, Yelp, and OKCupid buy the activity from companies that are collecting this massive amount of data, and now 5 companies are offering to provide reports if you directly request it.
+Major companies like Airbnb, Yelp, and OKCupid buy the activity from companies that are collecting this massive amount of data.
+Now 5 companies are offering to provide reports if you directly request it.
 Most will require you to send in a copy of your driver’s license photo to verify your identity though.

 It can be unsettling to get a 400 page report back (what the NY Times writer received) detailing all your food delivery orders tracing back 3 years ago or the issues you might’ve had with your Airbnb host.
 But the more you know on what companies have on you, the more you’re not left in the dark.